 - 1.)
 After unpacking the amplifier remove the plastic webbing from all of the tubes (including the preamp tubes behind the row of power and rectifier tubes) and make sure all tubes are seated firmly in their sockets. - 2.)
 Install the 5U4 Rectifier tubes (if they are not already in place) by bending back the spring steel tube clamps just enough so that the base of the tube will have to barely push the clamps out of the way as they go in.
 Be sure to line up the guide with the slot in the socket, don't force it...when it is lined up it will fit in the socket easily.
 When the tube is lined up gently press the tube into the socket while rocking it back and forth until it is seated. - 3.)
 Connect the 8 Pin DIN Footcontroller Cable to the female DIN connector located on the Rear Panel just under the Rotary Mode Select Switch. - 4.)
+Connect your speaker enclosure(s) to the proper impedance SPEAKER OUTPUT jacks "A & B".
+If only one speaker cabinet is to be used make sure that the dummy plug connected to the chassis is connected to the "B" jack to prevent accidental output transformer damage due to a "no load" scenario. - 5.)
 Connect the A.C.
-Power Cable to a grounded A.C. outlet. - 5.)
+Power Cable to a grounded A.C. outlet. - 6.)
 Flip the A.C.
-Mains switch to the BOLD position and wait at least 30 seconds for the power tube filaments to warm up with the STANDBY switch in the down (STANDBY) position.
-This cold start procedure prolongs tube life so try to follow it each time you power up the amplifier. - 6.)
-Turn the Front Panel OUTPUT control to zero before flipping the STANDBY switch to the ON position.
+Mains switch to the ON position and wait at least 30 seconds for the power tube filaments to warm up with the HI VOLTS switch in the down position.
+This cold start procedure prolongs tube life so try to follow it each time you power up the amplifier. - 7.)
+Turn the Front Panel OUTPUT control to zero before flipping the HI VOLTS switch to the ON position.
 This will prevent accidental settings that are too loud for the room and your ears.
 These amplifiers are LOUD and are capable of extreme volumes and should be used with care to avoid damage to your hearing.
-Starting each power up with the OUTPUT control zero-ed help to eliminate painful and/or embarrassing situations. - 7.)
-Flip the STANDBY to the ON position and enjoy your new instrument.
+Starting each power up with the OUTPUT control zero-ed help to eliminate painful and/or embarrassing situations. - 8.)
+Flip the HI VOLTS to the ON position and enjoy your new realm.